lehendzevych/js_task_clone_table_column_DOM/README.md

 ### Task: Copy/Paste table column

 Clone and paste element to document...
 Easy?
-Okay, but what do you say when I aks you to clone and paste table column?
+Okay, but what do you say when I ask you to clone and paste table column?
 This task is for real heroes!

 Your task: Clone the second column from the table, and append it to the table.
 To increase the complexity, append it in front of the last table column.